-Workplace violence is any intentional conduct that is sufficiently severe, offensive, or intimidating to cause an individual to reasonably fear for his or her personal safety or the safety of his or her family, friends, and/or property such that employment conditions are altered or a hostile, abusive, or intimidating work environment is created for one or several TAS employees.
+Workplace violence is any intentional conduct that is sufficiently severe, offensive, or intimidating to cause an individual to reasonably fear for their personal safety or the safety of their family, friends, and/or property such that employment conditions are altered or a hostile, abusive, or intimidating work environment is created for one or several TAS staff members.
 Workplace violence may involve any threats or acts of violence occurring on TAS premises, regardless of the relationship between TAS and the parties involved in the incident.
 It also includes threats or acts of violence that affect the business interests of TAS or that may lead to an incident of violence on TAS premises.
-Threats or acts of violence occurring off TAS premises that involve employees, agents, or individuals acting as a representative of TAS, whether as victims of or active participants in the conduct, may also constitute workplace violence.
+Threats or acts of violence occurring off TAS premises that involve staff members, agents, or individuals acting as a representative of TAS, whether as victims of or active participants in the conduct, may also constitute workplace violence.

 Specific examples of conduct that may constitute threats or acts of violence under this policy include, but are not limited to, the following:

-- a.
-Threats or acts of physical or aggressive contact directed toward another individual; - b.
-Threats or acts of physical harm directed toward an individual or his/her family, friends, associates, or property; - c.
-The intentional destruction or threat of destruction of TAS property or another employees' property; - d.
-Harassing or threatening phone calls; - e.
-Surveillance; - f.
-Stalking; - g.
-Veiled threats of physical harm or similar intimidation; - h.
-Any conduct resulting in the conviction under any criminal code provision relating to violence or threats of violence that adversely affects TAS legitimate business interests.
+- Threats or acts of physical or aggressive contact directed toward another individual; - Threats or acts of physical harm directed toward an individual or their family, friends, associates, or property; - The intentional destruction or threat of destruction of TAS property or another employees' property; - Harassing or threatening phone calls, texts, emails, vidoes or other forms of communication; - Surveillance; - Stalking; - Veiled threats of physical harm or similar intimidation;

+• Any conduct resulting in the conviction under any criminal code provision relating to violence or threats of violence that adversely affects TAS legitimate business interests.